 What if an employee refuses to return to the workplace?

-If the employer believes (and is comfortable with this belief) that the conditions for a safe return to the job site are met, such refusal would not be legitimate and the employer would then need to consider whether to take disciplinary action in response to this.
+If the employer believes (and is comfortable with this belief) that the conditions for a safe return to the job site are met, and that the employee’s duties are not compatible with remote working, such refusal would not be legitimate and the employer would then need to consider whether to take disciplinary action in response to this.
 However, and generally speaking, the individual situation of each employee would need to be considered, and a discussion may arise on the grounds for such refusal (and possibly on how to reduce the employee’s concerns).
 Refusal by some employees to return, may mean that those who do return to work are required to carry out additional work and employers will need to be careful that any additional work does not breach working time regulations.

 Along with the obligations set out by the French authorities, the employer should also comply with any further requirement provided for at regional or business sector level.